LIME-ESA/lime_tbx/docs/content/user_guide/installation.md

 1. Download the Linux `.zip` installer.
 2. Extract the files into a directory.
-3. Run the instller inside that directory:
+3. Run the installer inside that directory:
     ```sh
     sudo ./lime_installer.sh
     ```